 Reduced Inflammation and Pain

 Plantar fasciitis pain results from ligament inflammation stretching from the base of your toes to your heel.
-Compression socks support these ligaments to prevent overexertion, prevent fluid from building up in your feet and calves, and prevent tissues from swelling.
+Compression socks support these ligaments to prevent overexertion, fluid buildup in your feet and calves, and tissue swelling.

 Faster Healing and Recovery